harding/old-docs-history-bitcoin.org/_includes/guide_intro.md

   for testnet).

 * `bitcoin-cli` allows you to send RPC commands to `bitcoind` from the command line.
-For example, `bitcoin-cli getinfo`
+For example, `bitcoin-cli help`

 All three programs get settings from `bitcoin.conf` in the `Bitcoin` application directiory: